SanketCodeSE/12WeeksofDevOps/Networking/README.md

-**Task 1: Write examples of how each layer applies to real-world scenarios**
+<h1>Task 1: Write examples of how each layer applies to real-world scenarios</h1>

 <h2>OSI Model Example :</h2>